UCLA-BD2K/ACCRs/README.md

 These scripts were developed by Sarah Spendlove.

 ## Verification
 Scripts for verifying a processed set of annotation documents are provided within the folder *Verification*.
+The R script ***QualityControl.R*** should be run within the same directory as the processed annotation set (i.e., ACCRs.tsv).
+The functions within the script assume the existence of a comma-delimited annotation plan file containing, for each annotated record, the corresponding PMID and annotator.
+This allows for isolation of errors in the annotation process regarding target corpus coverage.
+Here, we have provided a blank annotation plan (***AnnotationPlan.csv***).

 These scripts were developed by Clement Feyt.

+## Geolocation Analysis

+## Term-based Analysis

 ## Additional Resources
 Please see also: